rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 The `parted` (_partition editor_) command is able to partition a disk, it solves the shortcomings of `fdisk`, So we recommend that you use the `parted` command even more.

+The `parted` command can be used either command-line or interactively.
+It also has a recovery function capable of rewriting a deleted partition table.

 ```
 parted [-l] [device]
 ```

-It also has a recovery function capable of rewriting a deleted partition table.

 Under graphical interface, there is the very complete `gparted` tool: *G*nome *PAR*tition *ED*itor.